mozilla-it/openvpn-client-disconnect/README.md

 Back-end support for client-disconnect scripts at Mozilla.

 Provides:
-* mozdef notification of disconnection (this is not paralleled in client-connect: connections are noted in duo_openvpn as part of auth-user-pass-verify)
+* syslog notification of disconnection (this is not paralleled in client-connect: connections are noted in duo_openvpn as part of auth-user-pass-verify)